KDE/kde-builder/doc/developer/concepts.md

 kde-builder uses the "module" as the most granular level of buildable software.
 Each module has a name, unique in the list of all modules.
-Each module can have a specific source control system plugin (Git, KDE's git, etc.) and a build system plugin (qmake, CMake, KDE's CMake, autotools, etc.)
+Each module can have a specific source control system plugin (git, KDE's git, etc.) and a build system plugin (qmake, CMake, KDE's CMake, autotools, etc.)